ks-gh/photoscripts/README.md

 This is a collection of scripts that I use to manage my photo library.

+Parts of the scripts were found on stackoverflow.com and stackexchange.com

 # backupphotosandvideos.sh

 This script is intended for converting a large library of Canon RAW and TIFF files into JPG.
-As a bonus, this will re-encode the Canon files into the
+As a bonus, this will re-encode the Canon video files to make them smaller (some quality loss is expected)

 ## Supported OS